 Will we remember to train up our kids, to tell them of God’s faithfulness and the sacrifice of generations who have gone before?
 Will we talk about it with our children and impress it on them when we are walking down the road, when we are at home, when we lie down and when we rise?
 Will we write it on our doorframes or on our very hearts?
 For what beliefs, lifestyles, and freedoms have our sons, daughter, mothers, and fathers laid down their lives?
 Mindfulness demands thankfulness.
 Count your blessings, count your freedoms, know that freedom is bought with a price, and be thankful.
 Remember..

 Memorial Day… Maybe it really is all these things: Summer, new life, bountiful blessings, a safe place, time to play, laughter of children, a splash in the pool, a trip to the beach, cherished time with friends and family.
+But it was bought with a price.
+So remember its value.
 Enjoy blessings and safety, being aware that the price has already been paid.
 Remember and be thankful.

 Greater love has no one than this, that someone lay down his life for his friends.
 John 15:13